Electric charge: Overview

 Charge is the fundamental property of matter that exhibits electrostatic attraction or repulsion in the presence of other matter with charge.
 Electric charge is a characteristic property of many subatomic particles.
 The charges of free-standing particles are integer multiples of the elementary charge e; we say that electric charge is quantized.
 Michael Faraday, in his electrolysis experiments, was the first to note the discrete nature of electric charge.
 Robert Millikan's oil drop experiment demonstrated this fact directly, and measured the elementary charge.
 It has been discovered that one type of particle, quarks, have fractional charges of either −1/3 or +2/3, but it is believed they always occur in multiples of integral charge; free-standing quarks have never been observed.

 By convention, the charge of an electron is negative, −e, while that of a proton is positive, +e.
 Charged particles whose charges have the same sign repel one another, and particles whose charges have different signs attract.
 Coulomb's law quantifies the electrostatic force between two particles by asserting that the force is proportional to the product of their charges, and inversely proportional to the square of the distance between them.
 The charge of an antiparticle equals that of the corresponding particle, but with opposite sign.

-The electric charge of a macroscopic object is the sum of the electric charges of the particles that it's made up of.
+The electric charge of a macroscopic object is the sum of the electric charges of the particles that it is made up of.
 This charge is often small, because matter is made of atoms, and atoms typically have equal numbers of protons and electrons, in which case their charges cancel out, yielding a net charge of zero, thus making the atom neutral.

 An ion is an atom (or group of atoms) that has lost one or more electrons, giving it a net positive charge (cation), or that has gained one or more electrons, giving it a net negative charge (anion).
 Monatomic ions are formed from single atoms, while polyatomic ions are formed from two or more atoms that have been bonded together, in each case yielding an ion with a positive or negative net charge.